o-jasper/Various/relax/readme.markdown

 ## Compilation and use

 See `examples/ex1.sh` (how) to compile, running it will compile that example.
-There is also a makefil.
+There is also a makefile.

 To use just run the executable.
 To change sources/constraints, see the example, you can replace sources and constrains there, with mk_fixed_Rect to